a missing chip and a t stick plan

-You take the SIM card out of your T-stick, put it in your phone;
+You take the SIM card out of your T-stick, put that in your phone;

-on the web-page, put the SIM card back in your stick, complete all the fields...
+into the web-page, put the SIM card back in your stick, complete all the fields ...

-Can I do it while you’re here?
-Err, no ma’am, our website’s down …
+Do that while you’re here?
+Um, no ma’am, our website’s down …

-I don’t know, we’re not sure what the problem is …
+I dunno, we’re not sure what the problem is …

 Yep, unbelievable headaches, believe me …